smithlindsay/website/en/about.md

 &nbsp;
 ## Background

-Previously, I was an undergrad at the University of Pennsylvania where I majored in physics (with honors), minored in mathematics and French and Francophone studies, and graduated cum laude.
+Previously, I was an undergraduate at the University of Pennsylvania where I majored in physics (with honors), minored in mathematics and French and Francophone studies, and graduated cum laude.
 My undergrad research advisor was Dani Bassett, and I researched human white matter brain networks, the human perception of the stars in the night sky, and abstraction in reservoir computers (a type of RNN).

-Before undergrad, I worked on a project at WSU designing a flux spectrometer for the [DUNE](https://lbnf-dune.fnal.gov/) collaboration at Fermilab, advised by Holger Meyer.
+Before undergrad, I worked on a project at WSU designing a flux spectrometer for the [Deep Underground Neutrino Experiment (DUNE)](https://lbnf-dune.fnal.gov/) at Fermilab, advised by Holger Meyer.

 &nbsp;
 ## CV